orientechnologies/PhpOrient/README.md

 ```bash
 wget https://getcomposer.org/installer
 ```
-or downloading the file manually.
+or download the file from a browser.

 Now get the required libraries to work with PhpOrient:
 ```bash